cloudspannerecosystem/spanner-change-watcher/google-cloud-spanner-change-publisher/README.md

 ## Limitations
 * Cloud Spanner has officially released native change streams support, which is recommended instead of this solution.
   For more information see https://cloud.google.com/spanner/docs/change-streams.
+* Spanner Change Publisher does not support PostgreSQL dialect databases.
 * Spanner Change Publisher use [commit timestamps](https://cloud.google.com/spanner/docs/commit-timestamp) to determine when a change has occurred.
 They cannot be used on tables that do not include a commit timestamp.
 * Deletes are not detected, unless these are soft deletes that only update a deleted flag in the corresponding table.